Krishna Devi has transformed her life with clean energy.

 Together, Microfinance communities have created one of the largest community carbon programs yet registered with the UN.

 MEC has built a cloud based monitoring technology which allows remote microfinance community leaders to efficiently communicate the performance of the clean energy installations.

 We consistently monitor client satisfaction with their clean energy products.
 The combination of the auditable trail and customer satisfaction leads to high quality carbon credits.

 A core feature of microfinance community building are weekly group meetings.
 During these meetings microentrepreneurs support each other’s businesses.

 Through MEC’s program, awareness of clean energy becomes a weekly practice.
 Our goal is to make clean energy a component of every home and business financial decision in every village.

-The results of your net zero commitment:
+The results of your climate action commitment: